XYGUAN/find-political-donors/src/README.md

-I didn't separate the code into several files, because I think in one code file can make the code more concise and esaily to understand.
-In the code file, there are comments to help understand the structure.
+There is only one code file in this folder, the reason that I didn't separate the code into several files is that I think one code file can make the code more concise and esaily to understand.